thiago4go/dapr-workshop/docs/challenge-2/python.md

 ## Creating the app route

-Leet's create our route that will tell the kitchen to start cooking the pizza `/cook`.
+Let's create a route that will tell the kitchen to start cooking the pizza `/cook`.
 Below **# Application routes #** add the following:

 ```python
 @app.route('/cook', methods=['POST'])